Foods To Avoid When Breastfeeding

 While pregnant we also need to avoid certain exercises, avoid sleeping on our backs or tummies, and limit our coffee intake.
 The protectiveness is present right from the beginning, so it makes sense that our instinct to protect becomes heightened when our little ones finally arrive.

-It's very common for breastfeeding women to wonder if there are foods they need to avoid when breastfeeding.
+It's common for breastfeeding women to wonder if there are foods they need to avoid when breastfeeding.
 Even though much of what we consume passes through our breastmilk onto our baby, there actually isn't a list of foods to avoid during breastfeeding.
-Instead, some foods should be limited, and there are foods that certain women will need to abstain from while breastfeeding.
+Instead, some foods should be limited.

 Foods to Limit While Breastfeeding